nokia/SReXperts/docs/nsp/advanced/57-nsp-netbox.md

 ip_addresses = list(IPAddress.objects.filter(interface_id=data.get('id')))
 ```

-### Deploy to Netbox
+### Deploy to NetBox
-Once you have a basic script that can create/update/delete NSP ICM intent deployments based on the sample data, we can setup the Event Rule in Netbox.
+Once you have a basic script that can create/update/delete NSP ICM intent deployments based on the sample data, we can setup the Event Rule in NetBox.

 #### Upload Script
-First we need to upload your script to Netbox:
+First, we need to upload your script to NetBox:

 * Browse to `Customization > Scripts > Add` and upload your script source.
-Now to hook the script up to an event rule.
-You can either reuse the Event Rule we created earlier, or create a second one which might be better for debugging - when an interface is changed, you'll have a Netbox `Job` output that the script was executed with from the other Event Rule.
+* Associate the script to an `Event Rule`.
+You can either reuse the Event Rule we created earlier or create a second one which might be better for debugging.
+* When an interface is changed, a NetBox `Job` will be created with script execution output, as executed by the Event Rule.

 #### Create Event Rule
-* Browse to `Operations > Event Rules` in Netbox
+* Browse to `Operations > Event Rules` in NetBox
 * Create an event rule that will trigger your script.
-* Note the `Action Data` section - provide the following JSON snippet customized with your NSP's login details and host IP.
+* Note the `Action data` section - provide the following JSON snippet customized with your NSP's login details and host IP.

 ```json
 {"nsp_host":"nsp.srexperts.net","nsp_password":"<NSP_PASSWORD>","nsp_username":"<NSP_USERNAME>>"}